Engineers Club of Dayton: Establishment

 Members cited the status of Dayton as one of the leading industrial cities in the country in support of their formation of the club.
-The charter members of the Engineers Club were Edward A. Deeds, Charles F. Kettering, F.M.
-Tait, H.B.
+The charter members of the Engineers Club were Edward A. Deeds, Charles F. Kettering, Frank Morrison Tait, H.B.
 Canby, Arthur E. Morgan, H.M.
 Williams, H.J.
 Williams, H.G.
 Dorsey, H.G.
 Kittredge, D.A.
 Kohr, Harry I. Schenck, J.H.
 Hunt, O.H.
 Hutchings, Oscar, Kressler, and F.O.
 Clements.
 On April 15, 1914, the charter members signed the articles of incorporation of the Engineers Club of Dayton.
 Deeds was elected the club's first president (1914–1915).

 Through a connection of Kettering, the club was originally permitted to meet at a property owned by Delco Electronics located on the corner of Second and Madison streets in Dayton.
 As membership grew, the need for a new, permanent location became evident and a building committee, funded by Deeds and Kettering, planned the construction of the present location of the club on Monument Avenue.

 On February 2, 1918, the club's new home, designed by the Dayton firm of Schenck & Williams, was dedicated in front of more than 300 members and guests.
 Commemorating the occasion, Orville Wright gave a rare public speech.
 He emphasized the responsibility of the membership, both present and future.
 Among the distinguished guests present at the event were Governor James M. Cox, Major J.G.
 Vincent and William B. Mayo.

 The first woman full member of the club was M. Elsa Gardner.

 On October 17, 2007, the Engineers Club of Dayton was added to the National Register of Historic Places.